 - MPA-JD-JD-Split: Students spend their first year in the MPA program, their second and third years in the Law School, and their fourth and final year finishing up requirements in both academic units.

 - JD-JD-MPA-Split: Students complete their first two years in the Law School, their third year in the MPA program, and their fourth and final year finishing up requirements in both academic units.

 Students are only eligible for an assistantship during their full academic year in the MPA program, namely, their first or third year, respectively.
 MPA/JD students must take their first and second years of Law School consecutively.

 During the first year of MPA coursework, the student enrolls in 20 hours of required courses in the public administration and policy core.
-This includes six courses plus the two-credit, three-day Orientation held every August.
+This includes six courses plus the one-credit, three-day Orientation held every August.
 The first year of Law coursework consists of 31 enrolled credit hours.

 Those earning the MPA/JD degrees complete 32 hours of coursework in public administration and policy (a total of 10 courses and an Orientation/Socialization) and 74 credit hours in the Law School.
 Three electives usually required for the MPA degree are waived.
 When completing your MPA program of study in your final semester, three JURI classes replace three of the six required electives.

 The MPA program requires an internship for students who have not had significant public management experience.
 The internship must be completed at a public sector government agency or nonprofit organization with a minimum duration of 300 hours at the same agency.
 Students will not receive course credit for completing an internship and cannot count as an internship any experience for which they received course credit.